 Counties with the highest unemployment in Utah

-The first jobs report under the new Trump administration showed a stable job market, with the unemployment rate ticking down from 4.1% to 4% in January, the lowest since last May, according to Bureau of Labor Statistics figures released Feb.
-7.
+The first jobs report fully under the new Trump administration showed a softening job market, with the unemployment rate ticking up to 4.1% in February, according to Bureau of Labor Statistics figures released March 7.

-To get a glimpse of regional variations in employment, Stacker compiled a list of counties with the highest unemployment rates Utah, using BLS data.
-Counties are ranked by their preliminary unemployment rate in December 2024, with initial ties broken by the number of unemployed people within that county, though some ties may remain.
+To get a glimpse of regional variations in employment, Stacker compiled a list of counties with the highest unemployment rates in Utah, using BLS data.
+Counties are ranked by their preliminary unemployment rate in January 2025, with initial ties broken by the number of unemployed people within that county, though some ties may remain.
 County-level unemployment rates are not seasonally adjusted.

-Key takeaways: Jobs report reveals cooling labor market
+Key takeaways: Jobs report shows softening labor market

 To get a better idea of your community's current economy, read on to see the counties with the highest unemployment in Utah.